Ashish-Naithani/Task-2/README.md

 Top-performing products and customers

-Geo-distribution of key metrics

 🖥️ Dashboard Features
-📍 Interactive Filters for Region, Category, and Date
+📍 Interactive Filters for Region, Category, and Sub-Categories

-📈 Dynamic Charts: Bar, Line, Map, and Pie Charts
+📈 Dynamic Charts: Bar, and Pie Charts

 🔍 Drill-through and Tooltip Pages for deeper insights

-🌎 Map Visualization for geo-based analysis

-📊 KPI Cards for quick performance summary

 📦 Dataset
 The dataset used is a sample Superstore dataset, commonly used in BI projects.
 It includes fields like: